See You in the Cosmos: Plot

-Alexander Petroski, an 11-year-old European-Filipino-American, lives in fictional Rockview, Colorado with his mother.
+Alexander Petroski, an 11-year-old European-Filipino-American, lives in fictional Rockview, Colorado with his mother Karen.
 His brother, 24-year old Ronnie, is in Los Angeles being a sports agent.
 Alex has a puppy, Carl Sagan, named after his idol astrophysicist.
-Alex has a homemade rocket, Voyager 3, where he plans to attach an iPod spray-painted in gold, on which he has been busy recording various audio, and launch it at the Southwest High-Altitude Rocket Festival (SHARF) to recreate the Voyager Golden Record.

-Alex embarks with Carl Sagan to travel to Albuquerque, New Mexico, where the festival is located.
-At the train, he befriended martial arts master Zed, who after taking a vow of silence only communicates with a chalkboard.
-Zed brings him to SHARF, where his roommate friend Steve will be launching a rocket, which their roommate Nathan designed.
-Miserably, Alex's rocket crashed seconds after launch, though his iPod is not damaged.
+He has a homemade rocket, Voyager 3, in which he plans to attach an iPod spray-painted in gold inspired by the Voyager Golden Record, where he has been busy recording various audio on, and launch it at the Southwest High-Altitude Rocket Festival (SHARF).
+Alex embarks with Carl to Albuquerque, New Mexico, where the festival is located.
+At the train, he befriends Zen buddhist Zed, who after taking a vow of silence only communicates with a chalkboard.
+Zed brings him to SHARF, where his roommate friend Steve will be launching a rocket which their roommate Nathan designed.
+Alex's rocket crashes seconds after launch, though his iPod is unscathed.

-Alex receives an Ancestry.com email that his dad, Joseph David Petroski, is located in Las Vegas, Nevada.
-Having little knowledge of his dad, Alex begs Steve to drive him there; Ronnie permits, and Steve accepts.
-At Vegas, Carl Sagan goes missing; the search for him prompts Alex to find his dad and ask for help.
-Alex asks a woman named Terra if Joseph David Petroski is around; it is revealed that Terra is Joseph's daughter, and that she is Alex's half-sister.
-Terra was born to Joseph and his first wife Donna, and after Joseph's death, Donna moved on to another man, Howard.
-Alex and Terra got along quickly, mostly due to Alex's ardent attitude.

-They go to Los Angeles with Zed and Steve.
-Steve plans to confess his feelings for Terra (although he has a girlfriend), but seeing Nathan talking with Terra led him to believe that they are in a relationship, and an argument ensues.
-After punching Nathan, Steve belittles Alex, saying that creating a working rocket requires time, money, and teamwork.
-Alex passes out, and Terra cuts Steve off from Alex, sadly leaving Zed and Nathan.
+Per Ancestry.com, Alex's dad Joseph David Petroski is located in Las Vegas, Nevada.
+Having little knowledge of him, Alex begs Steve to drive him there.
+At Vegas, Carl goes missing; the search for him prompts Alex to find his dad and ask for help.
+He asks a woman named Terra, who is revealed to be Joseph's daughter, thus Alex's half-sister.
+Terra was born to Joseph and his first wife Donna, and after his death, Donna moved on to another man, Howard.
+Alex and Terra gets along quickly, and go to Los Angeles with Zed and Steve.
+Steve (despite having a girlfriend) plans to confess his feelings for Terra, but seeing Nathan talking with her leads him to believe that they are in love.
+After punching Nathan, Steve belittles Alex, mentioning the logistical aspect of rocketry.
+Alex passes out, and Terra cuts Steve off from Alex.